eo4geocourses/metadata_scraper/documentation/documentation.md

 3. **graphs/metadata_presentations.json**
   * JOSN, holding Information on content type tags.
 It is used to create visualizations on an external webpage.
 4. **log_file.txt**
   * automatically logs infomration on when and how the program was run.
-Does not contain a delete function, so currently it is growing day by day.
+Does not contain a delete function, so currently it is growing at a rate of 300kb/year.